 - Increased connectivity.
 Telehealth facilitates organization and communication.
 Patients receive calls before and after procedures to ensure they’re taking their medication and to follow up about symptoms.
 Both the doctor and the patient save time and money while increasing satisfaction because of the streamlined process.

 - Easier second opinions.
-Are you uncertain about a doctor’s diagnosis — especially if they’re advising you to get an To surgically remove all or part of a limb (leg, foot or toe)?
+Are you uncertain about a doctor’s diagnosis — especially if they’re advising you to get an amputation?
 With telehealth, patients can access world-leading second opinions without the worry of travel and expense.

 Telehealth Helps Patients with PAD